datenda/nearu_project/README.md

 - Persist favorites in a server-side DB with user accounts.
 - Implement infinite scrolling or server-side pagination for performance.
 - Add automated accessibility tests and more comprehensive unit tests.

+### Custom Dropdown Implementation

+- I opted to create a custom dropdown instead of using the Atlassian component because the original component caused accessibility issues with screen readers.

 ## Development Process